monthly market update

 Presented by Jeffrey Keefe

-Despite the poor results in October, we saw improving fundamentals to start earnings season.
-Per Bloomberg Intelligence, as of October 31, with roughly two thirds of companies having reported actual earnings, the average earnings growth rate for the S&P 500 in the third quarter was 7.4 percent.
-This is well above analyst estimates at the start of earnings season for a more modest 4.2 percent increase.
-Since fundamentals ultimately drive long-term market performance, this was an encouraging development for investors.
+The strong results were supported by improving fundamentals.
+Per Bloomberg Intelligence, as of November 29 with 97 percent of companies having reported earnings, the average earnings growth rate for the S&P 500 in the third quarter was 9 percent.
+This is more than double analyst estimates at the start of earnings season for a more modest 4.2 percent increase.
+This encouraging result is a good sign for investors, as ultimately fundamentals drive long-term performance.

-Technical factors were supportive as well for U.S stocks.
+Technical factors also supported U.S. stocks.
 All three major indices spent the entire month well above their respective 200-day moving averages.
-(The 200-day moving average is a widely tracked technical signal, as prolonged breaks above or below this level can indicate shifting investor sentiment for an index.)
-All three of these indices have spent the entire year above their respective trendlines, indicating continued investor support for U.S. stocks.
+(The 200-day moving average is a widely monitored technical signal, as prolonged breaks above or below this level can indicate shifting investor sentiment for an index.)
+All three of these indices have spent the entire year above their respective trendlines, indicating continued solid investor support for U.S. stocks.

 The Takeaway

-· The economic data releases in October showed signs of surprisingly strong economic growth.
+· The economic data releases in November showed signs of continued economic growth.

-· Consumer spending growth came in above economist estimates for the month.
+· Consumer spending growth was strong during the month.

 Risks to Monitor